 The nonprofit sector has become a very distinct and important “third leg” of employment in the United States today.
 The university is not unique in missing the growing importance of the nonprofit sector.
 Moreover the nonprofit world is outpacing all other sectors in growth and influence.
 Students who aspire to manage and administer nonprofit organizations deserve training opportunities at least as rigorous in areas of specialization as training for entry into the public and for-profit sectors.

 * * *

 The statistics are sending a clear message: nonprofit organizations are a major and growing force in the economy and today’s sociopolitical landscape.
 The number of charities and foundations in the United States reached nearly 1.3 million in 2010, representing a 150 percent growth over the last 20 years, and there are now 1.96 million tax-exempt organizations according to The Chronicle of Philanthropy.
-Even in times of economic downturn the number of nonprofit organizations and employment in the nonprofit field has increased, with about an average 44,000 new charities added each year between 2005 and 2009.
+Even in times of economic downturn the number of nonprofit organizations and nonprofit organization employment in the nonprofit field has increased, with about an average 44,000 new charities added each year between 2005 and 2009.